MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adcsdeployment/Install-AdcsNetworkDeviceEnrollmentService.md

 ### -Credential

-Specifies a **PSCredential** object that this cmdlet use to connect to the NDES role service.
+Specifies a **PSCredential** object that this cmdlet uses to connect to the NDES role service.
 To obtain a credential object, use the `Get-Credential` cmdlet.
 For more information, type `Get-Help Get-Credential`.
 The NDES must be installed on a server that is a member of an Active Directory Domain Services (AD DS) domain.
 If NDES is configured to use a Standalone CA, then an